Candidate Assessment Profile

 - Be able to swim without nose clips

-Participants in Stay-Focused programs have had the following conditions: Amputations, arthrogryposis, cerebral palsy, epiphyseal dysplasia, osteogenesis imperfecta, polio, spina bifida, spinal cord injuries, transverse myelitis, and others.
+Participants in Stay-Focused programs have had the following conditions: Amputations, arthrogryposis, cerebral palsy, epiphyseal dysplasia, osteogenesis imperfecta, polio, spina bifida, spinal cord injuries and transverse myelitis.

 Questions should be addressed to Roger Muller, Founder/President, email@example.com, or by calling (917-332-0014).